Omicarr/Elevator-Control-System-Simulation/README.md

 🛠️ Code Structure

-- `Request' struct: Represents a floor request with a timestamp.
+- `Request` struct: Represents a floor request with a timestamp.
 - `PriorityDeque`: Stores and sorts incoming floor requests.
 - `processRequestsUp()`: Handles upward movement requests.
 - `processRequestsDownHoldHigher()`: Handles downward movement and moves directly to the highest requested floor.